jsmanrique/grimoirelab-basic-infra/README.md

 # Contributing

 I am not a 100% technical person, so I am self-learning Python, Docker and many other things to create this.
 The aim for this project is to have a simple way to set up and run a simple **Grimoire Lab** analysis for some demo purposes.
 I am sure you can find better ways to do this, so any help is welcome.
+There are bugs, and many improvements can be done.
+Feel free to [submit them](https://github.com/jsmanrique/grimoirelab-basic-infra/issues).

 If you wanna help on the [Grimoire Lab](http://grimoirelab.github.io) side, check its [repositories](https://github.com/grimoirelab).
 It's **100% free, libre, open source software**.